Events and Insights

 Read the report here

-2023 Events
+2023 Events and Insights

 This training offer was for BWL partners wanting to develop a 4R concept in the bioregion that leads to long-lasting change.
 The course was a facilitated four week introductory journey led by BWL’s backbone organization Ashoka.
 The course looked at how to strategize for systems change and how to collaborate with other leaders to create deep, equitable, and lasting impact.